cairis-platform/cairis/docs/doc.rst

 the security patten, followed by the countermeasure environments to situate the pattern assets in.

-Security Patterns can be imported into the tool by using the Import/Import Security Patterns option, and selecting the XML based patterns catalogue to import.
-An example catalogue file, schumacher.xml, which incorporates a number of patterns from the Security Patterns text book by Schumacher et al is included in the cairis/sql directory.
+Security Patterns can be imported into the tool by selecting the System/Import Model menu option and, when selecting the XML model file to be imported, selecting Security Pattern option.
+An example catalogue file, schumacher_patterns.xml, which incorporates a number of patterns from the Security Patterns text book by Schumacher et al is included in the cairis/examples/architecture directory.

 Associating countermeasures with pre-existing patterns
 ------------------------------------------------------